Sub-4m SUV July 2023 Sales: Maruti Brezza, Tata Nexon, Hyundai Venue, Kia Sonet, And Others | CarDekho.com

 -

-Apart from the Brezza and Nexon, the Venue was the only other subcompact SUV to cross the 10,000-unit sales mark in July 2023, which was inclusive of the Venue N Line’s sales numbers as well.
+Apart from the Brezza and Nexon, the Venue was the only other subcompact SUV to cross the 10,000-unit sales mark in July 2023, which included the Venue N Line’s sales numbers as well.
 The SUV’s market share, therefore, stood shy of 20 percent.

 Also Check Out: Here's A Look At The Top 10 Cars Sold In July 2023